bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

     After entering this command you will see a lot of text scrolling by your screen as LIS compiles.
 This process may take 15-20 minutes and, barring any errors, will result in a file named `LIS`.
 If you encounter an error, check the LIS documentation and search ModelingGuru for solutions.

-    Once you are comfortable with this process, you can speed up the compilation process by modifying the above command to utilize more jobs:
+    Once you are comfortable with this process, you can speed up compilation by using additional processes.
+It is recommended that you do this on a compute node by using either an interactive compute node or by submitting a job.
+See the [NCCS' guidance on Slurm](https://www.nccs.nasa.gov/nccs-users/instructional/using-slurm) for more information.
+Below is a short example of using an interactive compute node to compile LIS with 16 processes:

     ```sh
+    % salloc --ntasks=16 --time=02:00:00
+    # Output will appear as resources are allocated and you are connected
+    % source ~/.profile  # Source your profile after connecting to an interactive compute node
+    % module load lisf_7_intel_19_1_0_166 # Load the LISF module file again
+    % cd $NOBACKUP/lis-test/LISF/lis     # Navigate back to the lis directory in the LISF repository
-    % ./compile -j 16
+    % ./compile -j 16                   # Compile!
     ```

-    *Note: users have been encountering seemingly random compilation failures caused by a `Segmentation Fault` on SLES12 nodes.
+    *Note: users have been encountering seemingly random compilation failures on SLES12 nodes caused by a `Segmentation Fault`.
 Rerunning the `./compile` step typically clears the error.
 See the [SLES12 Issues](#sles12-issues) section below for more information.*

-3. Move the `LIS` executable into your working directory:
+3. If compilation completes successfully, a file named `LIS` will exist in the `lis/` directory:

     ```sh
-    % mv LIS ../../   # moves the exectuable up two directories (out of the LISF/ repo)
+    % ls LIS
+    > LIS
     ```

 You have now compiled the LIS source code to create an exectuable file.
 The same process is used to build executables for LDT and LVT.

 -----

-### LIS Test Cases
+### LISF Test Cases

-You are now ready to work through the LIS test cases.
-This process will verify that your working environment is set up properly and walk through the process to configure, compile, and run LDT, LIS, and LVT.
-Instructions and files needed to run the test cases can be found [here](https://lis.gsfc.nasa.gov/tests/lis).
-Additional tips are included [here](LIS-testcases.md).
+You are now ready to work through the LISF Public Testcases.
+This process will verify that your working environment is set up properly by walking you through an end-to-end "experiment" using LDT, LIS, and LVT.

-*Be sure to complete each step of the test cases in order because later steps take output from earlier steps as input.*
+A walkthrough guide for the LISF Public Testcases is available [here](https://github.com/bmcandr/lis-public-tc-walkthrough).

 -----